Overview: In this page you will find information on the following topics:

 Submitting A Project Back to top

-Project Submittal Deadline: Project applications, whether for new construction or another type of project, must be received the King's Deer Executive Director not later than close of business of the day prior to the ACC meeting.
+Project Submittal Deadline: Project applications, whether for new construction or another type of project, must be received the King's Deer Executive Director not later than close of business two days prior to the ACC meeting.
 Do not expect the ACC to waive this deadline; please plan ahead.

 Submit the application to:

 A refundable compliance fee and a non-refundable filing fee must accompany every new house construction project application submitted for ACC review.
 Applications received without the required fees will be immediately rejected and returned.